 At Yinson, compliance and ethical conduct is established at the highest level.
 Our Code of Conduct and Business Ethics provides guidance for all Yinsonites to perform their jobs with upmost integrity, and forms the basis for building a compliance culture throughout the company in perfect cohesion with our corporate culture and core values, R.O.A.D.S.
-In line with Yinson's Anti-Bribery and Anti-Corruption ("ABAC") Policy, the Group also practices ZERO tolerance for bribery and corruption.
+In line with Yinson's Anti-Bribery and Anti-Corruption ("ABAC") Policy & Procedure, the Group also practices ZERO tolerance for bribery and corruption.

 Group Chief Executive Officer, Lim Chern Yuan

 At Yinson, compliance is a system of controls intended to provide a cost-beneficial level of assurance that the Group complies with all applicable laws, regulatory requirements and internal policies.
 Yinson is committed to conducting our business responsibly, in accordance with the laws of the countries where we operate in.
 This is guided by our Vision, Mission, Strategies and Compliance Framework.